In This Article

 It's 2019, and—whether you like it or not—online dating is here to stay.
 Although using online dating websites and mobile apps on your phone may not feel like an entirely natural thing to do, more and more people are using these methods to meet people and start serious relationships.

 In fact, a 2018 report found that nearly 50 million Americans have tried online dating.
 Even more promising, information from Statista indicates that a 2019 survey found that 49 percent of dating app users said they were looking for exclusive relationships.

 If you're new to the online dating scene, there's no need to be intimidated.
-However, if you could use a bit of friendly advice, keep reading for a crash course on the do's and don'ts of online dating.
+If you could use a bit of friendly advice, however, keep reading for a crash course on the do's and don'ts of online dating.

 Be Honest With Your Profile